 In 1970, he was appointed Head of the Music Department for French Television and coordinated the Beethoven Year, a remarkable project that proposed an in-depth discovery of Beethoven’s masterworks to a very wide audience.
 They were broadcast at prime time, preceded by a historical introduction by the writer Max-Pol Fouchet, and followed by comments and analysis by Brigitte and Jean Massin, two distinguished musicologists.
 Of course, Vozlinsky had hired the best possible performers, asking the Istomin-Stern-Rose Trio to record the complete Beethoven Trios.
 It was on this occasion that Istomin became friendly with Vozlinsky.
 Istomin had been enthralled by the ambition of Vozlinsky’s television projects.
 His demanding concept of public service and the desire to democratize access to music without trace of any concession or demagogy was perfectly in line with Istomin’s philosophy.

 At the time of the French Radio and Television

-Istomin later helped Vozlinsky convince Casals to be interviewed during the 1972 Puerto Rico Festival.
+Istomin later helped Vozlinsky convince Casals to consent to an interview during the 1972 Puerto Rico Festival.
 This is probably the best filmed interview of Casals ever made.
-It was broadcast by the French Television a few weeks later, followed by Beethoven’s Symphony Pastorale, which Casals had conducted during the festival.
+It was broadcast by the French Television a few weeks later, followed by Beethoven’s Pastoral Symphony, which Casals had conducted during the festival.